Gurpreet06/Wifi-Crack/README.md

 In this attack scenario concerns the connectivity confusion of a wireless client.
 We are going to transmit countless fake beacon frames.

+#### Evil Twin attack
+In this evil twin attack we will set up a fake Wi-Fi access point hoping that users will connect to it instead of a legitimate one.
+When users connect to this access point, all the data they share with the network passes through a server controlled by the attacker.

 ## Installations
 First we install the necessary libraries to run this script correctly, with the following command.
 ```bash